thiagomdiniz/zabbix-google-chat-webhook/v6.0/README.md

 ## Setting up webhook in Google Chat
 Google Chat webhook only supports integrating with a single space.

-Because The icon for manage webhooks Manage webhooks is only available from a web browser, webhooks must be set up from the Chat web app.
+Because The icon for manage webhooks is only available from a web browser, webhooks must be set up from the Chat web app.
 Webhooks are not configurable from the Chat mobile app.

 First, you need to get a webhook URL for the space: